pboling/gem_bench/README.md

 </details>

-🤩 Benchmark trunk against released version of a library!
+🤩 Benchmark trunk against released version of a library! ([working example][benchmarking-example])

-🧐 A `git clone` build can now be run against the latest public release build, side-by-side, by re-namespacing one of them.
+🧐 A `git clone` build can now be run against the latest public release build, side-by-side, by re-namespacing one of them. ([working example][benchmarking-example])

 🕵️‍♀️ Static Gemfile and installed gem library source code analysis.
 Regex search through all of a project's source code, including installed Bundler dependencies.